NTech-Lab/docs/docs/ffupload.rst

 To store all original images which have been processed by Server, as well as such Server artifacts as face thumbnails and normalized images, install and configure the ``findface-upload`` component.

 .. tip::
     Skip this procedure if you do not want to store these data on the FindFace Enterprise Server SDK host.
-In this case, only face features vectors (facens) will be stored (in MongoDB and Tarantool databases).
+In this case, only face features vectors (facens) will be stored (in the MongoDB and Tarantool databases).

 Do the following: